• Skip to primary navigation

 Ingredients

-Steak: You can use either bottom round, top round, or round steak.
+Steak: Cube steak is usually from top or bottom round and pre-tenderized or “swissed” – so it’s perfect for this recipe.
+You can also use steaks labeled either bottom round, top round, or round steak.
 These steaks are typically quite lean, which is why they’re on the tougher side if you were to try to straight-up grill them.
 Instead, these types of steaks benefit the most from braising or tenderizing the steak, which is precisely what this recipe does.

 Flour: I used all-purpose, but you could use whatever type of flour you like.
 I dredged the steak through the flour for two reasons.
 One is that the four creates a dry surface for the steak that will sear better, locking in the juices.
 And two, because a light flour crust will help soak up more of the tomato sauce and provide more flavor.